OctopusDeploy/blog/blog/2022-q3/what-are-slugs-and-why-did-we-choose-them/index.md

 When we started developing the Configuration as Code feature, we made the decision to replace IDs with names in OCL.

-This post explores the tradeoffs made by using names in OCL, what slugs are, how we went about implementing them, and how they solved most of the problems we ran into with names.
+This post explores the tradeoffs made by using names in OCL, what slugs are, and how we implemented them for config as code, and future features.

 ## IDs in Octopus

-Traditionally, Octopus uses unique IDs to reference shared resources from places such as deployment processes, runbooks, variables, and much more.
-These IDs are also used in the API routes, and web UI routes.
+Traditionally, Octopus uses unique IDs to reference shared resources from places such as deployment processes, runbooks, variables, and many more.
+These IDs are also used in the API, and web UI routes.
-When a page is loaded in the web UI, it will get the ID from the route, and use that ID to send a request to the API.
-This allows us to show names in the UI.

 ## Config as Code

-Once we began working on Config as Code, we realised that our IDs weren't going to work very well in OCL.
+When we began working on Config as Code, we realised that our IDs weren't going to work very well in OCL.

 On their own, IDs aren't very descriptive.
 The ID of an environment might look something like `Environments-42`.
 This isn't an issue when using IDs in the API, as other applications are usually the ones reading them, so IDs make it much easier for them to perform any necessary requests.
 OCL on the other hand is meant to be written and read by humans.